ChristinaPa/ChristinaPa/README.md

 ### Hi there 👋

-I'm Christina and I'm studying Electrical and Computer Engineering!I love cloud computing and I'm a Microsoft Learn Student Ambassador since January 2020 😄
+🔸I'm Christina and I'm studying Electrical and Computer Engineering!

+🔹I love cloud computing and I'm a Microsoft Learn Student Ambassador since January 2020 😄

-I'm currently learning more about Cloud Security and Python
+🔸I'm currently learning more about Cloud Security and Python.

 <!--
 **ChristinaPa/ChristinaPa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.